Jose-E-Alberto/post-install-config/README.md

 </p>
 <p>

-To add a new role:
+To create a new role:
 - Make sure you are in the Admin panel (check the top-right of the screen to see which panel you are in)
 - If it says "Agent," you are in the Admin panel
 - Select the Agent tab > Roles > Add New Role